Hitler's Relations with Other World Leaders

 What was Italy's response to Hitler's aims for an alliance?

-Although Italy had blocked Hitler from invading Austria in 1934, by 1936 Mussolini wanted to create an alliance with Hitler, and they signed the Rome-Berlin Axis.
+Although Italy had blocked Hitler from invading Austria in 1934, by 1936 Mussolini wanted to create an with Hitler, and they signed the Rome-Berlin Axis.

 Why did Italy's response to Hitler's aims for an alliance change?

 Italy changed its response to Hitler because its relationship with Britain and France had soured.
-Mussolini wanted to rebuild a 'new Roman Empire' and needed allies to continue with this.
+Mussolini wanted to rebuild a 'new Roman Empire' and needed to continue with this.

 What was Hitler's relationship like with Japan?